KacemiBadr/KacemiBadr.github.io/tabs/about.md

 - hardware / software dependencies

-For further information do not hesitate to contact me via email (by clicking on the first page icon)
+For further information do not hesitate to contact me via email (by clicking on icons)